yt-project/unyt/docs/usage.rst

    mp*nm**2/fs

-Once you have defined a new unit system that will register the new system with a global registry of unit systems known to the ``unyt`` library.
+Once you have defined a new unit system that will register the new system with a global registry of unit systems known to the :mod:`unyt` library.
 That means you will immediately be able to use it just like the built-in unit systems:

   >>> from unyt import W